-But to truly save money and power your business to the fullest, you need to find the right phone solutions provider.
+But to truly save money and power your business to the fullest, you need to find the right hosted VoIP solutions provider.
 That means first identifying your own needs, while also taking some time to understand the many options out there.
 We’re here to make that a little easier by walking you through the best features found on today’s phones, as well as what they can do for you.
 Here are a few ways UCaaS can benefit your business.

 What Is UCaaS?

 Before we can go into detail about the best UCaaS solutions for your own business, it’s important to stop to answer the often-asked question, “What is UCaaS?”
 First, any time you see the words “as a service,” it simply means that a cloud services provider offers that particular item as a service.
-Software as a Service refers to the practice of selling access to software as a service, usually paid at a monthly rate.
+Software as a Service refers to the practice of selling access to the software as a service, usually paid at a monthly rate.

 Unified Communications is the term used to pull various communications tools into one place.
 The voice, video, chat, instant messaging, text, and email solutions a business uses to keep in touch are all part of Unified Communications.
 Instead of operating separate communication channels through various types of software, Unified Communications allows businesses to bring everything together in one place.

 As with other solutions offered as a service, UCaaS providers generally charge a small monthly per-user rate for services, rather than requiring a large installation fee followed by a hefty monthly utility bill.
 For small and midsized businesses, this can bring substantial savings, since they’ll only be charged for the workers they currently have.
-But even for large enterprises, UCaaS services can usually help make a switch that saves serious money, especially if they can transition a company from traditional phone service to the much less expensive Voice over IP phone solutions that include UCaaS.
+But even for large enterprises, UCaaS services can usually help make a switch that saves serious money, especially if they can transition a company from traditional business phone service to the much less expensive Voice over IP phone solutions that include UCaaS.

 Benefits of VoIP

 Let’s say you’re running an old-fashioned phone service through the telephone company.
 They came out and ran the lines when you started your business and now they charge you a hefty monthly fee.
 Or perhaps you’re an entrepreneur thinking about launching your own startup from your home office.
 By making the move to VoIP, you’ll save money right out of the gate, since there usually won’t be an installation fee or expensive hardware to purchase.
-You’ll have a business phone service that you can simply plug in and use, with software that allows you to manage everything from your computer or smartphone.
+You’ll have a business phone system that you can simply plug in and use, with software that allows you to manage everything from your computer or smartphone.

 Here are a few of the other benefits you’ll enjoy by opting for VoIP: